Azure/azure-quickstart-templates/artifactory-enterprise/README.md

 3. Click on Purchase to start deploying resources.
 It will deploy MsSQL database, Azure Blob storage container, VM installing Nginx and Artifactory and Load balancer.

 4. Once deployment it done.
-Copy DNS of Load Balancer from Output of deployment template.
+Copy FQDN from Output of deployment template.

-5. Access artifactory using DNS.
+5. Access artifactory using FQDN.

-6. Go to Admin -> Artifactory Licenses and paste your additional licenses.
+6. Go to Admin -> Artifactory Licenses and paste your artifactory licenses.

 ![screenshot](images/add_licenses.png)